-If you are a laptop user who does multitasking in a bigger workplace, definitely you will love to set up dual displays and monitors.
-That helps to increase the productivity and multitasking across two screens without minimizing and opening screens in a single monitor.
-Let’s take a look about how to set up dual monitors in Windows 10 laptop and desktop PC also.
+If you are a laptop user who does multitask continuously, you will love to set up dual displays and monitors.
+That helps to increase productivity and work efficiently with two screens without minimizing and opening screens in a single monitor.

 We will go through several scenarios in settings up multiple displays.
 Configuring dual monitors in a desktop PC is relatively easy.
-But I always have a few doubts or somewhat misunderstanding in this topic when it comes to laptops.
+But I always have a few doubts or somewhat misunderstandings regarding laptops.

-- Are we going to set two displays?
+- Are we going to set up two displays?

-Do not tell me both are same on laptop computers.
-Because a laptop already has a screen that can be treated as one display, so, adding one more monitor to it can be considered as 2nd display (but that is the first and only one monitor in this case).
-For desktops, it has already one monitor so adding one more monitor will be considered as dual monitors.
+Do not tell me both are the same on laptops.
+Because a laptop already has a screen that can be treated as one display, adding one more monitor can be considered as 2nd display.
+Desktop computers already have one monitor, so adding one more monitor will be considered a dual monitor.

 Setup Dual Monitors/Display in Windows 10 Desktop PC

-The HDMI output can connect an HDMI monitor or projector only.
+The HDMI output can connect to an HDMI monitor or projector only.
 If it is not matching, then you need a converter.
-For example, HDMI to VGA converter can be used to connect the HDMI output from your PC to VGA input in the 2nd monitor (either monitor, TV or projector).
+For example, the HDMI to VGA converter can connect your PC’s HDMI output to VGA input to the 2nd monitor (monitor, TV, or projector).

-Windows 10 has the capability to detect the 2nd monitor/display when it is connected.
-After 2nd monitor connected physically, change the display settings to see the 2nd screen.
+Windows 11/10 can detect the 2nd monitor/display when it is connected.
+After 2nd monitor is connected physically, change the display settings to see the dual screen.

-Press Windows Key and P together to get the projection option, here you can select how (or what) do you want to see on the 2nd monitor.
+Press Windows Key and P together to get the projection option.
+You can select how (or what) you want to see on the 2nd monitor.

 That is pretty straightforward in setting up the dual monitor on a Windows 10 desktop computer.

-Here is the confusing part for me, are we going to consider the laptop screen as one monitor?
-In this case, our job becomes easy.
 Most of the laptops have a VGA or HDMI output.
-You need to connect your 2nd monitor to one of them and adjust the display settings as we did earlier for desktop PC.
-Those Windows 10 display option will enable you to get duplicate, extended or only to the 2nd monitor display outputs from the laptop.
+You need to connect your 2nd monitor to one of them and adjust the display settings as we did earlier for the desktop PC.
+Those Windows 10/11 display options will enable you to duplicate, extend, or only project to the 2nd monitor display outputs from the laptop.

-How to Connect Two Monitors in Windows 10 Laptop
+How to Connect Two Monitors to A Laptop

-This time we are going to connect two monitors to a laptop, leaving the built-in laptop screen.
-As mentioned earlier, most of the laptops will have single video output such as VGA or HDMI.
-Few laptops have two display outputs.
-You may find a VGA, HDMI or Mini display or even the Thunderbolt port.
-These ports can be used to connect multiple monitors to the laptop.
-Make sure that the monitors support these cable inputs; otherwise, you may need to a converter.
+This time we will connect two monitors to a laptop, leaving the built-in laptop screen.
+As mentioned earlier, most laptops will have single video output such as VGA or HDMI.
+Few laptops have multiple display outputs.
+You may find a VGA, HDMI, Mini display, or Thunderbolt port (or USB-C).

-Once you connected the two monitors, Windows 10 will detect these monitors separately provided that the video card can handle two display outputs at the same time.
+Once you connect the two monitors, Windows 10 will detect these monitors separately, provided that the video card can handle two display outputs simultaneously.
 You may see 3 monitors under display settings, including the built-in laptop screen.
-You can set different screen resolutions for each monitor you connected.
+You can set different screen resolutions for each monitor.

-Connect Two Monitors with Single Display Port on Windows laptop
+Connect Two Monitors with a Single Display Port on a Windows laptop

-Display splitters can split single input to multiple outputs.
-This will do the job if you need to connect two or more monitors to a laptop which has single video-output only.
-You have to make sure that the splitter input and outputs are matching with the laptop output and monitor inputs.
+Display splitters can split single input into multiple outputs.
+This will work if you need to connect two or more monitors to a laptop with only a single video output.
+You have to ensure that the splitter input and outputs match the laptop output and monitor inputs.

-When you use display splitter, Windows 10 will not detect any of the monitors connected to the splitter.
-For Operating Systems, it acts as a single video output only.
-So, you will not get more OS-level display options to extend or duplicate or change the resolutions for every monitor.
+When you use a display splitter, Windows 10/11 will not detect every monitor connected to the splitter.
+For Operating Systems, it will act as a single video output only.
+So, you will not get additional OS-level display options to extend, duplicate, or change the resolutions for every monitor.

 2) USB to HDMI or VGA converters

-We can still buy some USB to display converters to connect the 2nd monitor.
+We can still buy USB-to-display converters to connect the 2nd monitor.
 It will work as the external VGA adapter to connect the monitor or projector.
 These type of USB video adapters has less powerful hardware inside.
-They will be using the resources of the laptop to display the graphics/video through this converter.
+They will use the laptop resources to display the graphics/video through this converter.

-You may face glitches in pushing HD videos through this converter specially if you buy a cheaper converter.
+You may face glitches in pushing HD videos through this converter, especially if you buy a cheaper converter.

 3) Docking Station

-It becomes handy at office or home to connect two or more monitors to Windows 10 laptop.
-The latest docking stations that can be connected via USB-C ports have several video output ports, like Dell docking station below.
+Connecting two or more monitors to a laptop by compatible docking stations is handy at the office or home.
+The latest docking stations connected via USB-C ports have several video output ports, like the Dell docking station below.

-Even the older models have a minimum of 2 video outputs to connect two monitors.
-You must get a proper matching model of docking station for your laptop.
-Mostly Windows will detect each monitor individually and give all options to customize it.
+Even the older models have a minimum of 2 video outputs to connect additional monitors.
+You must get the correct model of docking station for your laptop.
+The Windows will detect each monitor individually and give all options to customize it.

 - Make sure all cables are correct and in good condition.

-- The USB, display converters, and the splitters should be compatible with your setup.
+- The USB, display converters, and splitters are compatible with your setup.

-- If the Windows 10 is not detecting the display outputs and monitors; connect the all cables properly, switch on the monitors then restart the computer.
-Because sometimes Windows OS may not recognize the additional monitors while it is working.
+- If Windows does not detect the display outputs and monitors, restart the computer when the display cables are connected, and the monitors are powered on.
+Sometimes the Windows OS may not recognize the additional monitors if you connect them while the laptop is working.